Jarlyk/JarlykMods/Hailstorm/README.md

 This mod is released under the standard MIT license, which is a permissive license that allows for free use with attribution, while disclaiming liability.
 The text of this is included in the release archive in License.txt.

 ### Changelog

+0.2.0 | 2019-08-26
+- Added Storm elites and accompanying tornado projectiles
+- Increased spawn rate of dark elites
+- Disabled some debugging keys to avoid interfering with other mods

 0.1.0 | 2019-08-16
 - Initial tracked version